philbertshea/tp/docs/UserGuide.md

   - You realise that student 3 has no tutorial group, and students 4,5 are in tutorial group T03, and group T03's tutorial has been cancelled due to the clashing holiday.
 They are currently marked as No Tutorial for week 3, which is appropriate given their tutorial is cancelled.
   - `att -i 1-10 -w 3` gives you an error because students 3, 4, 5 do not fulfill the restrictions.
+The error message will show the first student that does not fulfill the restrictions within the range of indexes provided.
   - You will need to mark attendance for the other people using `att -i 1-2,6-10 -w 3`.
   </box>